martindiphoorn/NextNote/4_running_outside_of_docker-compose.md

 Often we want to run angular or spring without docker-compose.
 So we can test our worker faster without restarting the whole docker.

-First we need to know we can manage containers individually.
+First we need to know how we can manage containers individually.

 ## 4.1 Managing containers
 In our case we defined 3 containers in the docker-compose file.